 Marrakech on my mind

 Located in the heart of the meandering streets of the souk, The Great Getaway Medina is the perfect picture of what one might hope for on a trip to exotic Marrakech.
 An intimate six-room property, housed in a former Riad, the magic begins the moment you enter the grand circular courtyard with high columns and arches, detailed craftsmanship and fluttering white curtains.
-The style is carried through the rest of the hotel with jeweled tones on walls and handcrafted furniture dotted around.
+The style is carried through the rest of the hotel with jewelled tones on walls and handcrafted furniture dotted around.
 But up on the roof is where it really feels like Aladdin’s paradise with views of the ornate historic part and the Atlas Mountains, and the aroma of spices wafting from the grill.
 Choose from kebabs or fresh seafood to Moroccan staples such as beef tagines with dried plums or home style terrines.

 Nest, the al fresco lounge at Tribe Hotel in Nairobi, does exactly that – invite you to relax and sit around for hours enjoying a cozy atmosphere and having all your wishes fulfilled.
 There’s a distinctive African pride throughout the spaces of the property where a treasure trove of tribal art from all over the continent is proudly on display in the public spaces.
 This theme is also carried through to Nest, where warm tones lend a cheerful air to the setting while ornate lanterns cast a gentle glow.
-The laid-back seating provides the right perch from which to enjoy the innovative house-blend of shisha flavors such as James Blonde, blending watermelon and mint.
+The laid-back seating provides the right perch from which to enjoy the innovative house-blend of shisha flavours such as James Blonde, blending watermelon and mint.
 There’s also a range of signature martinis to gently ease into the sultry night.

 It isn’t just that Five Hotel & Spa is located in one of the most glamorous spots on the Cote d’Azur – behind the famous Croisette in Cannes, it also exudes the sophisticated charm and singular spirit there.
 Taking inspiration from five continents, artisans were commissioned from around the globe to create luxurious, handcrafted pieces for this 45-room hotel.
 On the rooftop, this journey also offers guests one of the best views of the old city and a Zen pool area.
 A stainless steel infinity pool is complemented by blonde cumaru decking, big comfy day beds, turquoise walls and three waterfalls.
 To satiate your hunger post a nice swim, try the world fusion menu created by Michelin-starred brothers Jacques and Laurent Pourcel at the on site Sea Sens restaurant.